philthompson10/pyqtdeploy/doc/sysroot.rst

         :param int minor: the major version number.
         :return: the absolute path of the installation directory.

+    .. py:method:: get_version()

+        .. versionadded:: 3.2.0

+        This is called to return the version number of the component as a string.
+It will not be called if the version number has been explicitly set in the specification file.
+It will be called after the options have been parsed and before the component is verified.
+It is normally used when the component is using an existing library provided by the operating system.

+        :return: the version number of the component.

     .. py:method:: get_version_from_file(identifier, filename)

         A file is read and a (stripped) line containing an identifier